 What to Do If You're Dissatisfied with Your Insurance Company

-If you can’t resolve the problem to your satisfaction, ask to speak to an ombudsman.
-If this doesn’t work, the next avenue of recourse is your state department of insurance.
-Though most state offices just forward the complaint to the company, it does add pressure on them to resolve the matter.
+Though the state office may merely forward the complaint to the company, the referral may add to pressure on the insurer to resolve the matter promptly and fairly.
 You could also consider filing a complaint with your state department of consumer affairs or the Better Business Bureau.

 Let's start with a really basic question: Why do I need to buy car insurance?

 First and foremost, because it's required by law in most states.
 In addition, it protects your assets.
 If you don't have insurance and cause an accident, that can put you into financial ruin if you are taken to court.
 Think of it as a small investment to cover a large risk.